internetbird/goeuler/README.md

 # testgo
 Give Go A Chance

-A few experiments with the GO language
+Implementations to Project Euler problems using the Go programming language